jerefrer/tibetan-ocr-app/README.md

 1. Make sure you have [Git LFS](https://git-lfs.com) installed
 2. Clone the Github repository: `git clone https://github.com/buda-base/tibetan-ocr-app.git`
 3. run `git lfs pull` to download all LFS files
-4. run `pyside6-rcc resources.qrc -o resources.py`
+4. Install dependencies with `pip install -r requirements.txt` (requires at least Python 3.10)
-5. Install dependencies with `pip install -r requirements.txt` (requires at least Python 3.10)
+5. run `pyside6-rcc resources.qrc -o resources.py`
 6. Run `python main.py`
 7. configure the models (see below)

 ### Configuring the models

 1. Download and unzip https://github.com/buda-base/tibetan-ocr-app/releases/download/v0.1/bdrc_ocr_models_1.0.zip in a directory of your choice
-2. Once the app opens, click on the setting icon, click on "import models" and select the `ORCModels/` folder where you extracted the model zip file.
+2. Open the app, click on the setting icon, click on "import models" and select the `ORCModels/` folder where you extracted the model zip file.
 Warning!
 Do not select one of its subfolders (like `Woodblock/`, etc.).
 3. Then quit the app and run it again so that the models can be used.

 ### Building distribution packages